nidza07/nidza07.github.io/QC-docs/general usage.md

 If you do not want this bot and would rather continue the game with less players, you can kick the bot from the table to remove it from the game.
 Keep in mind that this is possible only in games which do not depend on the exact number of players.
 In other words, this is not possible in games which support teams, or games which deal a certain number of cards depending on the number of players, for example.

 In case you forget any of these shortcuts, every function listed here is also accessible from the table menu.

+### Configuring game options
+Almost every game has a set of optional rules you can enable or disable.
+For example, in Monopoly, these can be some common extra rules such as additional money on free parking, double salary when landing on start, and so on.
+If you press alt+O after creating your table, you can configure the game.
+If you do this in advance, when a player presses the applications key on your table in the list of available tables, they will see those configured rules.
+This can encourage more players who like your rules to join.
+The options menu for a game will also always open the first time you press enter to start the game.
+Once the game is configured (either via Alt+O or on first start), this menu won't show up when trying to start the game and your configured rules will be remembered.
+If you want to change your options, press Alt+O to show the menu again.

+Note: At this time, every game does not support configuring the rules in advance.
+If a game does not support this, alt+O will simply do nothing.

+There are two systems of configuring the game:

+- The new system: A submenu of options will open, allowing you to change each option as many times as you want.
+This system is documented in this section.
+- The old system: You will be asked a series of yes/no questions, or will be given a selection for an option.
+If you make a mistake, you have to start configuring from scratch.

+All Playroom games are progressively being converted to the new options system.
+At this time, this process is not completed.
+The shortcuts and functions described below work only in games which use the new system.

+When the options menu of a given game opens, you will have a list of options.
+The following shortcuts can be used:

+- Left and right arrows: For an option with several choices (time limit, score limit, game variant), allows to quickly cycle between the available choices without opening a new menu.
+- Shift+A: Check or uncheck all checkboxes.
+- Shift+I: Invert the selection of checkboxes (everything currently checked becomes unchecked, and vice versa).
+- Applications key or Shift+D: Read the description for the currently focused option (if any).

+Keep in mind that some options depend on another setting.
+For example, it's impossible to enable super interceptions if interceptions aren't enabled.
+In such a case, if you attempt to enable an option that depends on a previous setting which is currently disabled, that setting will automatically become enabled and you will be notified.

+You will often be asked to choose whether you want a score limit or not.
+In many cases, the options menu will also offer you a choice to enter a rounds limit.
+If you configure both a score and a rounds limit, the game will finish as soon as one of the limits is reached.
+If you don't want a score limit, for example, make sure to enter 0 in the score limit dialog.
+The same procedure applies for the rounds limit.

 ## Watching games
 As mentioned before, the Playroom also lets you watch games between other people, as long as they are public, you have the right to join, or you have been invited.